 As mentioned, you will know the area you are heading to, and hopefully what to expect once there.
 If you live in a conservative part of the world, you will likely need to take extra precautions.
 If you are in a nature protection area, there may be camera traps – motion sensitive cameras to capture the wildlife.
 While I doubt they are monitored live, if your activities are inadvertantly filmed, it may make the rangers fence off the area in the future, or make more regular visits to check.

-If you are going into water – be it a river, pond, lake – do you know how deep it is, how strong the currents are, where the best exits are.
+If you are going into water – be it a river, pond, lake – do you know how deep it is, how strong the currents are, where the best exits are?
 Is it safe to be in the area after dark, is there a phone signal, are people generally LGBTQ+ tolerant should you get happened upon?
 Ask yourself these questions before you go.

 Have Fun

 But of course the most important thing is to have fun.
 I enjoy heading out into nature because it is peaceful, the air is much nicer, it calms me.
 And because I like stroking my cock in the forest.
 It’s the sense of freedom, it is quite liberating.
+It is also in the forest that I create editions of an irregular series of posts: The Curious Case Of The Disappearing Panties.
+Through the magic of editing, my clothes seem to disappear as I wander around the woods.
+Not to be taken seriously, it’s just a bit of silly fun.
+And having fun is the most important aspect.

 View more photos and videos of femboys in nature by visiting the following tags:

-Nature, Forest, Lake, River, Park, Public.
+Nature, Outside, Forest, Woodland, Lake, River, Park, Public, Trees, Beach, CCDP

 Header Image: The Curious Case Of The Disappearing Panties: #3 Video | Gallery